shabreenavincent/OS-EX.9-IMPLEMENTATION-OF-PAGING---MEMORY-MANAGEMENT-/README.md

-# EX.9 IMPLEMENTATION OF PAGING MEMORY MANAGEMENT
+# OS-EX.9-IMPLEMENTATION-OF-PAGING---MEMORY-MANAGEMENT-

 ## AIM:

 To write a c program to implement Paging technique for memory management.

 ## ALGORITHM:

-  1. Read all the necessary input from the keyboard.
+1.Read all the necessary input from the keyboard.

-  2. Pages - Logical memory is broken into fixed - sized blocks.
+2.Pages - Logical memory is broken into fixed - sized blocks.

-  3. Frames – Physical memory is broken into fixed – sized blocks.
+3.Frames – Physical memory is broken into fixed – sized blocks.

-  4. Calculate the physical address using the logical address
+4.Calculate the physical address using the logical address

-  5. Physical address = (Frame number * Frame size) + offset
+5.Physical address = (Frame number * Frame size) + offset

-  6. Display the physical address.
+6.Display the physical address.

-  7. Stop the process
+7.Stop the process

 ## PROGRAM:
 ```